Rubus schmidelioides: Similar species

-Taxonomy and etymology
+Taxonomy

 The species was first formally described by English botanist Allan Cunningham in 1839.
 It is a member of the subgenus Micranthobatus, which includes forest vines endemic to New Zealand and Australia.
 The species epithet schmidelioides means "Like Schmidelia", a former genus name used for soapworts.

 The species has two variants, Rubus schmidelioides var. schmidelioides, and Rubus schmidelioides var. subpauperatus.

+Etymology

 The Māori language name tātarāmoa is used in other Polynesian languages to refer to plants of the genus Caesalpinia, which while unrelated, have spiky fruits.
 The name refers to spurs on rooster feet.
 Other name used in Māori is akatātarāmoa.
 The English language name lawyer is used for a number of scrambling varieties of Rubus, and likely refers to the hooks of the plant being difficult to remove.

-Geographic distribution
+Distribution and habitat

 Rubus schmidelioides var. schmidelioides and its variant var subpauperartus are both endemic to New Zealand and the Chatham islands.
 It is found mainly in the South Island in eastern Canterbury but can also be found in other areas of the country and on Stewart Island.